Skip to main content

 The Rise and Demise of the Modern Moral Self

-A damning genealogy of modern personhood and a bold vision for a new kind of ethics rooted in belonging rather than individuality.
+A damning genealogy of modern personhood and a bold vision for a new ethics rooted in belonging rather than individuality.

 Table of Contents